 Hormozi says something important about pattern recognition.
 Every time you say "I just know" or "I have a gut feeling," what you are really describing is pattern recognition.
 You have been exposed to enough inputs over enough time that you can generalize.
 AI does the same thing.
 Faster.

-He suggests you break your workflow into observable behaviors and ask which of those behaviors could be handled by a bot.
+He says to break your work into things you can watch.
+Then ask which ones a bot could do.
 Can a bot look at your calendar?
-Can it read your call transcripts?
-Can it flag the five most interesting decisions from the past week?
+Can it read your call notes?
+Can it flag the top five picks from last week?
 Yes.
 To all of it.
-And that is what we build.
-An AI that watches your systems and does the repetitive work so you can focus on the parts that actually require you.
+That is what we build.
+An AI that watches your tools and does the boring work.
+So you can focus on the parts only you can do.

 Where the nine-figure company and the half-million company diverge